HL7/smart-app-launch/input/pages/index.md

 * An app SHALL NOT store bearer tokens in cookies that are transmitted as clear text.

-* Apps should persist tokens and other sensitive data in app-specific storage locations only, not in system-wide-discoverable locations.
+* Apps SHOULD persist tokens and other sensitive data in app-specific storage locations only, and SHOULD NOT persist them in system-wide-discoverable locations.

 #### Support for "public" and "confidential" apps